GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 Note how ``mean()`` is called differently from the other two.  ``mean()`` is a ``ndarray`` method, the others are numpy functions.
-The implementation details are clearly well beyond the scope of this manual, but when looking for the tool you need keep in mind that there are two sets of functions to look into.
+The implementation details are clearly well beyond the scope of this manual, but when looking for the tool you need, keep in mind that there are two sets of functions to look into.
 Duplications like ``.mean()`` and ``np.average()`` can happen, but they are not the norm.
 The readers are strongly encourage to refer to the numpy documentation to find the tool they need.